drew-abbo/mcfunc_compiler/README.md

 file "baz.json" = "bar.json";
 ```

+Input files cannot be inside of the output directory.

 ### Changing the Output Directory

 You can change the output directory with the `-o` flag.
-If this flag appears
+This flag cannot appear
-multiple times its last appearance will be used.
-If left unspecified `./data`
-will be used.
+multiple times.
+If left unspecified `./data` will be used.

 ```sh
 # builds './src/main.mcfunc' into './build'